 Place the cut piece on paper towel and let sit from 10 minutes to allow the dark yellow latex to drain.
 After 10 minutes, you can wipe the sides of the cut which will remove the latex from the inner filet.
 The latex can stain skin and clothes and can cause skin reactions in sensitive people.

-Then take a paring knife and split the leaf in half so that the gel inside has the most surface area.
-Take the leaf and rub it directly on the burn*.
+Then, take a paring knife and split the leaf in half so that the gel inside has the most surface area.
+Take the leaf and rub it directly on the burn.

-Note: Be sure to test a small patch of skin before applying it en masse.
+Note: de sure to test a small patch of skin before applying it en masse.
 Some people have allergies to aloe vera straight from the plant and you don’t want to cause a worse reaction!

-Caution: Do not use aloe vera on deep wounds.
+Caution: do not use aloe vera on deep wounds.

 You can also put the leaves in the fridge and use them as a cold gel to soothe the burn.
 It will feel good but will not add any additional healing properties so this isn’t an essential step.